 Students are required to have up to date medical records and CPR in accordance with the requirements below.
 Students are responsible for keeping all immunizations, PPD testing, physical exam, medical insurance, and CPR current.
-Students must update any medical document with an expiration date to ensure that they are current and on file in the Nursing Department Office for students to be placed in the clinical setting.
+Students must update any medical document with an expiration date to ensure that they are current and on file in Castlebranch for students to be placed in the clinical setting.